 3.2.
 Iron sludge - Fe-DTR

-The chemical characterization of the Fe-DTR sampled in the summer and winter seasons showed that the total P concentration was 0.41% and 1.3%, respectively (Table 2).
-The iron concentration in the summer sludge was 10.2% compared to 5.86% in the winter, while the calcium concentration in summer and winter sludge was 1.49% and 4.42%, respectively.
+Our chemical characterization of Fe-DTR sampled in summer and winter showed total P concentrations of 0.41% and 1.3%, respectively (Table 2).
+The iron concentrations in summer and winter sludge were 10.2% and 5.86%, respectively, whereas the calcium concentrations in summer and winter sludge were 1.49% and 4.42%, respectively.
 Iron and calcium compounds are the main binding reservoirs for P in Fe-DTR (Zohar et al., 2020).
-The sludge contains other macro and micro elements necessary for the plant, such as potassium and nitrogen but in relatively low concentrations.
-Most of the elements in the two sludges are in the range of concentrations found in the world's soils (Fig. 1), suggesting that there will be no environmental risk in adding the sludge to the soil as fertilizer.
-The concentrations of organic matter in the Fe-DTR collected in the summer season was 17.46%, compared to 11.46% in the winter; previous study found somewhat higher OM content (24%) for Fe-DTR from the summer season (Smaransky, 2021).
+Our sludge contained additional macro and microelements necessary for plant growth, such as potassium and nitrogen, but in relatively low concentrations.
+But overall, the concentrations of most elements in our two sludges were within the ranges found in the world’s soils (Fig. 1), suggesting no environmental risk in adding sludge to soil as a fertilizer.
+The concentrations of organic matter (OM) in Fe-DTR collected in the summer were 17.46%, compared to 11.46% in the winter.
+A previous study found somewhat higher OM content (24%) for Fe-DTR during the summer (Smaransky, 2021).

 Table 2.
 Chemical characterization of the Fe-DTR taken in summer 2021 and winter 2022.